Different printing options for photography at art shows

 When the customer wants a large prints such as 20x30 or a very large print such as 32x48, offering a canvas option to your customer is a good alternative since framing larger prints is very expensive and most likely cost more than the art itself.

 Advantage of drop shipping custom canvas prints: If your canvas supplier ships without any pricing information in the box as mine does, known as drop shipping, you can just have the canvas shipped right to the customer saving a lot on shipping costs.
 I have never had a problem doing this and you have an idea when it will arrive since the canvas supplier will email you when it goes out.
-The Canvas printer Cg Pro Prints shown below also does not list the name of the printer on the box that the customer receives on the return address, it substitutes 'Cg Pro Prints' with 'The Print Lab', so the customer does not even know who your printer is.
+The Canvas printer Cg Pro Prints shown below also does not list the name of the printer on the box that the customer receives at the return address, it substitutes 'Cg Pro Prints' with 'The Print Lab', so the customer does not even know who your printer is.
 This is handy so they do not look up your printing costs.
-Drop shipping is a great option and you should see how your current canvas maker handles this if you do not create the canvases yourself.
+Dropshipping is a great option and you should see how your current canvas maker handles this if you do not create the canvases yourself.

 A higher price point for larger canvas wrapped prints will reduce the number sold.
 The image will not print as sharp on canvas versus paper, due to the nature of the canvas surface.
 When canvas prints are viewed from a proper viewing distance, the canvas image should look sharp to the customer and this is what matters.

-Since you can’t recycle any of the parts of a wrapped canvas print that does not sell, you will need to consider reducing the price, continue to try to sell the print or store the print.
+Since you can’t recycle any of the parts of a wrapped canvas print that does not sell, you will need to consider reducing the price, continue to try to sell the print, or store the print.

 When you transport canvas prints a lot, such as to multiple art shows, they tend to get slighting damaged in the corners or edges after a while.
 As with framed prints, you need to take special precautions when transporting wrapped canvas prints.